-An Enrollee terminated from the MCO at first capitation may be reinstated for the following month with no lapse in coverage if the Enrollee re-establishes his or her Medical Assistance eligibility and such eligibility is entered into MMIS by the last business day of the month.
+An Enrollee terminated from the MCO at first capitation may be reinstated for the following month with no lapse in coverage if the Enrollee' eligibility is re-established and such eligibility is entered into MMIS by the last business day of the month.
+No lapse in coverage includes payment to Providers for previously authorized or continuing services (including continuation of a course of treatment, whether or not the services are required to be Service Authorized) during the month in which the Enrollee was not enrolled in the MCO but was eligible for Medicaid.